aconamos/typst-docs/mathsheet.typ

 )

 == Difference of Powers
-#super("in case you have to prove the power rule")
 - $a^2 - b^2 = (a-b)(a+b)$
 - $a^3 - b^3 = (a-b)(a^3 + a^2b + a b^2 +b^3)$
 - $a^4 - b^4 = (a-b)(a^4 + a^3b + a^2b^2 + a b^3 + b^4)$
-and so on...

 == Exponents/Logarithms
 === Log Rules